I. Guiding values

 We do not pay sources for information or for interviews, and we do not pay subjects to shoot photos or video of them.

-If someone witnesses an event and provides us with an extraordinary photo or video, it is acceptable to pay them for their work upon request, as we would a freelance journalist who captured the same image.
+If someone witnesses an event and provides us with an extraordinary photo or video, it is acceptable to pay them for their work upon request, as we would pay a freelance journalist.

 We also might buy a source a cup of coffee or lunch as part of an interview.
 And we pay fees for public records when required.
 But such small considerations should never be manipulated or held out as leverage in exchange for information.